uhasmicoda/MySeleniumNewRepo/New Text Document.md

 ## 11 Frames

-What is Frames in selenium?
+1 What is Frames in selenium?

 In Selenium, a frame (or iframe) is an HTML document that is embedded inside another web page.
 It acts like a separate webpage within the main page.
 Elements inside a frame are not part of the main DOM, which means Selenium cannot access them directly.
 If you try to locate an element inside a frame without switching, Selenium will throw a NoSuchElementException.
 To work with these elements, you must first switch the driver’s focus from the main page to the desired frame using methods like driver.switchTo().frame().
 Once the focus is on the frame, you can locate and interact with elements inside it as usual.
 After completing the operations, it is important to switch back to the default content using driver.switchTo().defaultContent() to continue interacting with elements on the main page.

-How do you switch to a frame in Selenium?
+3 How do you switch to a frame in Selenium?

 Selenium provides three ways to switch into a frame: by using the index of the frame, by using the name or ID attribute of the frame, or by using the WebElement of the frame.
 Once the work inside the frame is completed, we can switch back either to the parent frame or directly to the main page (default content).

-How do you come out of a frame and go back to the main page?
+4 How do you come out of a frame and go back to the main page?
 To come out of a frame and return to the main page in Selenium, we use driver.switchTo().defaultContent().
 It shifts control from the current frame back to the main web page.
 If the page has nested frames and we want to go one level up, we use driver.switchTo().parentFrame().
 This helps continue actions outside the frame smoothly after working inside it.

+5 How do you handle nested frame?

+In Selenium, nested frames are frames that exist inside another frame.
+To handle nested frames, we must switch step by step from the main page to the outer frame first and then into the inner frame using the driver.switchTo().frame() method.
+Selenium does not allow jumping directly to an inner frame without switching to its parent frame.
+We can switch using the frame’s index, name or ID, or by locating it as a WebElement.
+After completing actions inside the inner frame, we can move one level up using driver.switchTo().parentFrame() or return directly to the main page using driver.switchTo().defaultContent().
+Proper frame switching is essential because Selenium can interact only with elements present in the currently focused frame.

 ## 12 Actions class